gurnec/btcrecover/TUTORIAL.md

 ### Autosave ###

 To make it even safer, you can add the `--autosave savefile` option when you first start *btcrecover*.
 It will automatically save its progress about every 5 minutes to the file that you specify (in this case, it was named `savefile` – you can just make up any file name, as long as it doesn’t already exist).

-If you cancel in the middle of testing (with Ctrl-C, or due to a reboot, or for any other reason), you can restart testing by providing a single option: `--restore savefile`. *btcrecover* will check that the token file hasn’t changed, and it will begin testing with the same set of options exactly where it left off.
+If you cancel in the middle of testing (with Ctrl-C, or due to a reboot, or for any other reason), you can restart testing by either running the exact same command with the exact same options, or by providing this option and nothing else: `--restore savefile`. *btcrecover* will check that the token file hasn’t changed, and it will begin testing with the same set of options exactly where it left off.
 (Note that the token file, as well as the typos-map file, if used, must still be present and must be unmodified for this to work.
 If they are not present or if they’ve been changed, *btcrecover* will refuse to start.)

 ## Testing your config ##